The Only Apartment Moving Checklist You’ll Ever Need

 Do a last-minute sweep of your place and have it cleaned or clean up anything necessary in order to meet your lease standard for turnover.
 You don’t need to scrub down everything, but try to leave it in a condition that you’d want to receive it in yourself.

-Some landlords will actually provide a moving out checklist for apartments with everything they expect to see once you hand over the keys.
-If you have one of these on-hand, it’s best to follow it to a T, so you get your deposit back.
-If you haven’t been provided one, it might be best to not ask questions in order to avoid a nitpicky move-out process.
+Again, make sure you understand the terms of your lease.
+Some landlords will actually provide a moving-out checklist for apartments with everything they expect to see once you hand over the keys.
+If you have one of these on hand, follow it to a T, so you get your security deposit back.

 Do a Final Walk-Through